 - 11.1 In carrying out its functions under the Act, the Board will have regard to the likely impact licensed premises may have on crime and disorder. - 11.2 The Board supports a strategy aimed at making East Lothian a safe place to live in and visit.
 The Board is committed to further improving the quality of life of people in East Lothian by playing its part in ensuring that licensed premises are run in such a way as not to contribute to crime and disorder. - 11.3 Byelaws In East Lothian there are Byelaws prohibiting the consumption of alcohol in designated public places.
 These restrictions were, introduced to prevent crime and disorder, and anti-social behaviour.
 At present, not all areas are covered by Byelaws, however, these are currently under review and are due to be renewed in 2018.
-Please check to see if there are any byelaws in your area which may impact on the planning of an event - https://www.eastlothian.gov.uk/downloads/download/12782/alcohol\prohibition\z ones
+Please check to see if there are any byelaws in your area which may impact on the planning of an event.

-If it is proposed to hold an event at which alcohol is to be sold in an area that is subject to one of these Byelaws then an occasional licence would be required.
+If it is proposed to hold an event at which alcohol is to be sold, in an area that is subject to one of these Byelaws, then an occasional licence will be required.

 - 11.4 Applicants and licence holders should be able to demonstrate that all factors, which impact on crime and disorder, have been considered.
 These include but are not restricted to: -

 - underage drinking, including agent purchases

 - drunkenness on or around the premises

 - illegal possession and/or use of drugs

 - violent behaviour/public disorder

 - sexual exploitation of children and young persons

 - antisocial behaviour

 - drink driving

 - litter

 - 11.5 Suggested control measures include: -

 - implementation of a crime prevention strategy

-appropriate instruction, training and supervision of staff to include conflict management; protection of the vulnerable; raising awareness of what child sexual exploitation is, who is involved and actions to be taken; and general procedures to prevent crime and disorder.
-Guidance on how to recognise and deal with sexual exploitation of children and young persons can be found at: - http://emppc.org.uk/file/Child\Protection/EMPPC\-\Interagency\Guidance\on\Child\Sexual\Exploitation\-\23-03-16\v1.pdf
+- appropriate instruction, training and supervision of staff to include conflict

+management; protection of the vulnerable; raising awareness of what child sexual exploitation is, who is involved and actions to be taken; and general procedures to prevent crime and disorder.
+Guidance on how to recognise and deal with sexual exploitation of children and young persons can be found at EMPPC website.

-- acceptance of accredited proof of age card schemes - provision of effective and well maintained CCTV in and around the premises.
-All licence holders and staff must be able to operate the system.
+- Acceptance of accredited proof of age card schemes - provision of effective and well maintained CCTV in and around the premises.
+All Designated Premises Managers and the majority of must be able to operate the system.
 Images should be kept, for at least one month.
 For operational purposes in the investigation of crime and disorder, police officers should be shown footage of any images held in respect of incidents on or about licensed premises.
 Viewing of images must also be made available to the Licensing Standards Officer.
-If copies of images are required for evidence purposes by Police Scotland, this should be accommodated on written request. - display of prominent notices which set out the management's policy on illegal substances - security policies and regular toilet checks - employment, when necessary, of Security Industry Authority (SIA) licensed door staff - proper management of people entering and leaving the premises - active membership of Pub Watch or a similar scheme - provision of litter bins and lighting outside the premises - prominent display of material discouraging drink driving - promoting awareness of schemes such as the designated driver scheme - choice of size of measures, particularly for wine - introduction of a sales refusals book - calling last orders earlier than the daily terminal hour. - keeping an incident book and daily register which lists complaints, incidents and actions taken by staff and management, including type of entertainment provided and approximate number of patrons in attendance.
+If copies of images are required for evidence purposes by Police Scotland, this should be accommodated on written request. - display of prominent notices which set out the management's policy on illegal substances - security policies and regular toilet checks - employment, when necessary, of Security Industry Authority (SIA) licensed door staff - proper management of people entering and leaving the premises - active membership of Pub Watch or a similar scheme - provision of litter bins and lighting outside the premises - prominent display of material discouraging drink driving - promoting awareness of schemes such as the designated driver scheme - choice of size of measures, particularly for wine - introduction of a sales refusals book - calling last orders earlier than the daily terminal hour - keeping an incident book and daily register which lists complaints, incidents and actions taken by staff and management, including type of entertainment provided and approximate number of patrons in attendance.
 Other items of interest are details of official visitors to the premises i.e. LSO, Police and other officials, the time premises are cleared of patrons and street cleared at closing time.